sindev08/github-repositories-explorer/README.md

 Make sure you have the following installed on your development machine:

 - Node.js (version 16 or above.
-Recomendation v20)
+Recommendation v20)
 - npm (package manager)

 ## 🚀 Getting Started